Are You Getting the Best Ideas in the Room?

 On psychological safety, energetic safety, and what complex work actually demands of leaders.

 Twenty years ago, a leader could genuinely know most of the answers in their domain.
-The work had enough boundaries around it, the pace slow enough, the expertise centralised enough that being the smartest person in the room was possible.
+The work had enough boundaries around it, the pace was slow enough, the expertise centralised enough that being the smartest person in the room was possible.
 You could gather the information, make the call, and tell people what to do.
 It worked.

 That world is gone.